jedrulcia/evenNumbers/README.md

-Hi.
 This is my C# code that takes all even numbers from the text file and saves them into new text file.
 To run this code properly, user needs to create a text file named "file.txt" in "net5.0" folder (\evenNumbers\bin\Debug\net5.0).

         static void Main(string[] args)